bamundi/custom_delegate_background_changer/README.md

 @class BgSlider;
 // Declaring my own class, the compiler will yell at you without it.

-@protocol BgSliderDelegate <NSObject> // must be subclass of NSObject!
+@protocol BgSliderDelegate <NSObject> // must adopt minimum required methods from NSObject!
 The NSObject protocol contains a method called respondsToSelector:, Calling a method that isn't implemented by the delegate object will cause your application to crash.

 // declaring my methods
 @optional